Reducing the burden on urgent and emergency care services for patients requiring low acuity advice and treatment.

 Register to provide the service

-If you're a pharmacy within the specified North East areas and you intend to provide the service between 1 April 2018 and 30 September 2019, you must register your pharmacy’s details with NHS England first by completing the form on the link below.
+If you're a pharmacy within one of the qualifying North East areas and you intend to provide the service, you must register your pharmacy’s details with NHS England by completing the online form.

 This is an online signup so there's no need to return a signed SLA to NHS England.